 Do you run on Solar Power?

 Yes!
 And we are very proud of that.
 We have what we feel is the perfect set up.
-We produce about 75% of our power using solar panels , as well we are tied into the county’s electric grid system.
+We produce the majority of our power using solar panels , as well we are tied into the county’s electric grid system.
 At times we are feeding the grid using the sun, and other times we are using the grid.
 Either way, we always have plenty of power.